dss-extensions/dss_capi/README.md

 See [the changelog](https://github.com/dss-extensions/dss_capi/blob/0.10.x/docs/changelog.md) for a detailed list.

-- 2020-08-05: the updated code for the 0.11.x series is published.
-Using our new [KLUSolveX](https://github.com/dss-extensions/klusolve), the first preview release will include advanced features like incremental sparse matrix updates and refactoring speedups, extended LoadShape (float32 and user-handled memory), and API extensions exposing more OpenDSS internals.
+- **2020-12-28 / version 0.10.7: Maintenance release based on on OpenDSS revision 2963.
+Includes fixes and new features from the official OpenDSS.
+[A new document describing the DSS properties](https://github.com/dss-extensions/dss_capi/blob/0.10.x/docs/dss_properties.md) was added.**
-- **2020-07-31 / version 0.10.6: New API extensions, and ported changes from the official OpenDSS codebase.
-Includes some bugfixes, a new extended validation error messages and new compatibility toggles.**
+- 2020-07-31 / version 0.10.6: New API extensions, and ported changes from the official OpenDSS codebase.
+Includes some bugfixes, a new extended validation error messages and new compatibility toggles.
 - 2020-03-03 / version 0.10.5: Maintenance release with several minor fixes.
 Includes changes ported from COM and the official OpenDSS codebase.
 Version 8 binary releases excluded.
 - 2019-11-16 / version 0.10.4: Maintenance release.
 Fixes issue with long paths on Linux, includes some changes ported from COM and the official OpenDSS codebase.
 - 2019-05-22 / version 0.10.3: Some important fixes, better general performance, new API extensions, new features ported from COM and the OpenDSS version 8 codebase.